Chester A. Arthur: Death

 After spending the summer of 1886 in New London, Connecticut, he returned home where he became seriously ill, and on November 16, ordered nearly all of his papers, both personal and official, burned.
 The next morning, Arthur suffered a cerebral hemorrhage and never regained consciousness.
 He died the following day, on November 18, at the age of 57.
 On November 22, a private funeral was held at the Church of the Heavenly Rest in New York City, attended by President Cleveland and ex-President Hayes, among other notables.
 Arthur was buried with his family members and ancestors in the Albany Rural Cemetery in Menands, New York.
 He was laid beside his wife in a sarcophagus on a large corner of the plot.
 In 1889, a monument was placed on Arthur's burial plot by sculptor Ephraim Keyser of New York, consisting of a giant bronze female angel figure placing a bronze palm leaf on a granite sarcophagus.

 Arthur's post-presidency was the second-shortest of all presidents who lived past their presidencies, after that of James K. Polk who died just three months after leaving office.

+Political views

+A conservative, Arthur became linked to the Stalwart wing of the Republican Party during the 1860s and 1870s, which supported Ulysses S. Grant and his administration's conservative policies.